 Likewise, British Columbian businesses benefit from tax credits, exemptions, and deductions.
 The province has a stable business-friendly economy and streamlined regulations.
-Our business loans in British Columbia serve many small businesses that need funding in Canada’s westernmost province.
+Our business funding in British Columbia serve many small businesses that need funding in Canada’s westernmost province.

 Although we’re based out of Toronto, Ontario, we serve businesses across the country.
 Applicants can quickly and easily apply for funding through our website and can expect a fast response.

 One of the biggest challenges a new business can face in any country is funding, and Canada is no different.
 Fortunately, there are many options for Canadian businesses in this area.
 The most obvious ones are crowdfunding, venture capitalists, angel investors, and traditional banks.

 Because banks are more risk-averse and have many internal processes, checks, and balances, they can ask for a long history of success, a strong credit score, large cash flow, and collateral, before approving funding.
 Unfortunately, many small businesses can’t satisfy these demands.
 Even if they can, the banks can take a long time to process applications.
 Some banks take over three months to complete the application and provide the funds.

 Thankfully, Canadian businesses have alternative options in companies like SharpShooter Funding©.
 We look beyond traditional metrics and look at your whole financial picture.
 We examine your overall health and approve a funding program based on your strengths.